-When considering the SAT, Houghton College will focus primarily on the traditional critical reading and math sections.
-Writing section scores will be considered for scholarship purposes but will not carry the same weight.
-The same is true for the optional ACT Writing Test.
-The Admission Office has a policy for "super-scoring" test scores such that an applicant's best subset scores from multiple tests (including the CLT) are used in decisions.
+When considering the SAT, the Admission Office focuses on the evidence-based reading and writing and math sections.
+For the ACT, the focus is on the traditional four sections: English, Reading, Math and Science Reasoning.
+The Admission Office has a policy of "super-scoring" test scores such that an applicant's best subset scores from multiple tests (including the CLT) are used in decisions.